ta-snarayan/electrical-bushing-agent/data_collection/hitachi_website_data_collection/QUICK_START.md

 ## 💡 Tips

 1. **Always navigate to the website directory first** - prevents "file not found" errors
-2. **Use append mode by default** - automatically skips already-scraped indices
+2. **Use append mode by default** - automatically skips already-scraped indices and error log
 3. **Use delay 0.5-1.0 seconds** - be respectful to the server
 4. **Test with small range first** - verify everything works before large runs
-5. **Monitor error log** - helps identify problematic index ranges
+5. **Monitor error log** - helps identify problematic index ranges and saves time
+6. **Error log is preserved** - never cleared between runs, provides performance benefit
-6. **Use overwrite mode sparingly** - only when you need to update specific entries
+7. **Use overwrite mode sparingly** - only when you need to update specific entries
-7. **Use scratch mode with caution** - it deletes ALL existing data
+8. **Use scratch mode with caution** - it deletes ALL existing data including error log
-8. **Keep raw HTML files** - enables re-parsing if scraper logic improves
+9. **HTML files auto-cleanup** - error index HTML files deleted when encountered
+10. **Only valid data saved** - HTML files only for bushings with actual data (saves space)

 ---